 They deserve some forgiveness.
 It has been a tumultuous time for retailers.
 And things will eventually go back to some version of normal.
 But some of the damage won’t be undone.
 Some of the advantage gained won’t be returned.
 And some of the winners will keep on winning.

-Accent Group (AX1) released a trading update earlier this month.
+Accent Group (AX1) released a trading update in late April.
 The company’s digital sales have increased four-fold.
 Prior to store closures in March, Accent’s digital channels were generating $250k worth of sales per day.
 By the last two weeks of April, daily online sales were between $800k and $1.1m.
 Management think this shift will be permanent, so they’re re-evaluating the entire store network.
 Adairs (ADH) is another example.
 The company already had an impressive online offering, with more than 15% of sales generated online.
 Over the five week store closure period, Adairs’ online sales increased 221%.

 Such a significant shift in a short period of time has put retailers to the test.
 The results have been polarising.

 Retailers that already had an online focus have continued to provide a great service to consumers over the lockdown period.
 Hallenstein Glasson Holdings (NZSE:HLG) experienced a significant increase in online orders while stores were closed.
 It was fortuitous that the company had recently built new fulfillment centres in Sydney and Christchurch.
 Management were able to increase capacity to meet demand, despite additional social distancing requirements.

 Based on the Instagram response, Cotton On was not as prepared.
 We haven’t got data on how the business is faring over the last couple of months, but consumers won’t forget the negative experiences they’ve had.